Shoulder Pain

 - Causes of Shoulder Pain

-In case of sudden onset of shoulder pain, pain due to injury and strain, it is recommended to apply cold first.
-Cold suppresses inflammation and reduces pain and swelling.
-Applying an ice pack wrapped in a towel to the joint for 20 minutes before going to bed, especially at night, is known to relieve night pain.
+For sudden shoulder pain or pain caused by injury and strain, it is recommended to apply cold therapy first.
+Cold helps reduce inflammation, pain, and swelling.
+In particular, applying an ice pack wrapped in a towel to the joint for 20 minutes before bedtime is known to help relieve nighttime pain.

-Frozen shoulder does not only occur in cases of arthritis or tendon tears.
-Sometimes frozen shoulder can also develop in conditions such as diabetes, heart disease, thyroid problems.
-Frozen shoulder, the exact cause of which is unknown, is more common in women over the age of 40.
+Frozen shoulder does not occur only in cases of joint osteoarthritis or tendon tears.
+Sometimes, it can also develop in conditions such as diabetes, heart disease, or thyroid problems.
+Idiopathic frozen shoulder—where the exact cause is unknown—is more commonly seen in women over 40.

 Where is Your Pain